LISTEN NOW: Under the Lights podcast presented by SYNLawn

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Hewitt-Trussville at Thompson game, a critical Class 7A, Region 3 contest.
+This week's Game of the Week will send Kyle to the Chelsea at Spain Park game on Thursday, a critical Class 6A, Region 3 contest between two unbeaten teams.

-Also featured is an interview with Clay-Chalkville head coach Stuart Floyd, who has led the Cougars to a 5-0 start and a recent win over Thompson.
+Also featured is an interview with Briarwood head coach Matthew Forester, who has led the Lions to back-to-back wins after rebounding from an 0-5 start.

-Homewood hosts Gardendale this Friday at 7 p.m.
-John Carroll is at home as well, against Wenonah.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.